jakubsmolaga/monitor_exercise/readme.md

 ```
 The `monitor_enter` function locks the mutex of the monitor.
 The `monitor_leave` function unlocks the mutex of the monitor.
-The `monitor_wait` function blocks the thread that calls it and unlocks the mutex of the monitor.
+The `monitor_wait` function unlocks the mutex and waits on a condition variable.
 The `monitor_signal` function unblocks a thread that is waiting on the condition variable.

 ## Operating on the queue